Arts Council Workshops, Classes

 Mary Lou Peters Intro to Watercolor

-On Tuesday, November 13, Mary Lou Peters will present a workshop designed for those who have always wanted to try watercolor painting without investing in supplies.
-The class will be held from 7:00 to 9:00pm at the Mackinaw Woman’s Club building, 310 East Jamet Street, Mackinaw City.
-Students will leave with a completed 5” x 7” painting suitable for framing.
-Cost to student is $35.00, with a $10.00 discount offered to members of MCAAC, which includes all materials provided for this class.
+On Tuesday, November 13, Mary Lou Peters presented a workshop designed for those who have always wanted to try watercolor painting without investing in supplies.
+The class was held from 7:00 to 9:00pm at the Mackinaw Woman’s Club building, 310 East Jamet Street, Mackinaw City.
+Students left with a completed 5” x 7” painting suitable for framing.
+Cost to student was $35.00, with a $10.00 discount offered to members of MCAAC, which includes all materials provided for this class.

 The mission of the Mackinaw City Area Arts Council is to promote and encourage participation in and appreciation of the Fine Arts in the Greater Mackinaw City Area through exhibits, education, activities and performances.
 Providing art related experiences for our youth is a high priority.
 Partnerships are key to the success of MCAAC programs.
 Most projects involve the Mackinaw City Public Schools, Mackinaw Area Public Library, Mackinaw Area Historical Society, Mackinaw Woman’s Club, and local businesses either directly or indirectly.
 All programs of MCAAC are supported by a grant from the Michigan Council for Arts and Cultural Affairs.

 Art show was October 2018 at Wawatam Senior Center hosted by MCAAC board member Stephen Smith.